 In other areas, it’s the lack of access to clean energy which creates a reliance on environmentally harmful energy sources such as kerosene lamps which emit toxic smoke and black carbon, a significant contributor to global warming.

 In order to simultaneously protect our planet and our people, we must invest in projects that champion clean energy solutions, and which work together with communities, empowering people to become more climate-resilient.

 Tythe supports these Climate-Resilient Communities charities, selected by analysts at Giving is Great because of their high impact.

 Contrary to what the climate naysayers would have us believe, the effects of climate change are already being felt.
 No more so than in areas of the world where a rapidly changing climate is turning fertile land to desert.
-According to Excellent Development, it's estimated 50 million people could be displaced by 2030 as a result of desertification.
+According to Sand Dams Worldwide, it's estimated 50 million people could be displaced by 2030 as a result of desertification.

 If managed well, with the help of sustainable farming practices, drylands can become fertile, capable of supporting habitats, crops and livestock.
 In turn, that environment - the trees, the crops, the soil itself - plays a vital role in the carbon cycle and ultimately in mitigating climate change.

 Why we think they're great

 Sand Dams Worldwide are ambitious and that's clearly what's needed here.
 To date they have built 1,174 sand dams across ten countries, providing over a million people with access to clean water for life.
 Their goal now is to work in collaboration with other organisations, pledging to build 1 million sand dams for 0.5 billion people by 2040.

 Light is essential for life but without access to electricity, 548 million people across sub-Saharan Africa are resorting to dangerous, polluting alternatives like kerosene lamps and crude oil candles.